paperswithcode/releasing-research-code/README.md

 **General resources for publishing high-impact research code - now official guidelines at NeurIPS 2020.**

-Based on analysis of more than 200 repositories, these resources facilitate reproducibility and correlate with GitHub stars - more details in our [our blog post](https://medium.com/paperswithcode).
+Based on analysis of more than 200 repositories, these recommendations facilitate reproducibility and correlate with GitHub stars - more details in our [our blog post](https://medium.com/paperswithcode).

 For NeurIPS 2020 code submissions the official recommendation is to use a [README.md template](#readmemd-template) and check as many items on the [ML Code Completeness Checklist](#ml-code-completeness-checklist) as possible.